Gonusi/gonusi.github.io/posts/2021-01/02-test-driven-development-keeping-it-simple/index.md

 ##

+Is `love` a word which is a bit on the strong side, maybe?
+We'll see.
+Anyway.

 I have never _really_ used test driven development.
 When I tried, it got too clumsy, messy, I tried testing methods of my classes.
 Didn't really know what I was doing.

 The light came after attempting to TDD a functional component wish useState / useEffect hooks when they were released.
 No longer could I access state or internal methods of a class in my tests.
 Not without keeping them outside the component I then knew this is not how it was intended to be done.